oracle-livelabs/converged/obaas/deploy-cloudbank-vscode/deploy-cloudbank-vscode.md

     You'll see four top classes of resources that can be exploded in underlying items:
     * **applications**: the list of applications deployed and the services holding
-    * **ADB**: in this release we have one ADB in which are stored configuration and schema related to services deployed
+    * **Oracle DB**: in this release we have one Database in which are stored configuration and schema related to services deployed
     * **platformServices**: the list of Oracle Backend for Spring Boot deployed services, like Grafana, Spring, Apisix, Eureka and Jaeger.
     * **oBaasConf**: the list of keys defined by application, stored in the ADB provisioned and available to share configuration information among services in each application.